Dibyesh-Mishra/Replica-of-Accenture-US-Home-Page/README.md

 - The Next.js team for providing an excellent framework for building React applications.

 Feel free to explore, learn, and contribute to make this replica even more impressive!

+## Deploy on Vercel
+The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.
+Check out our Next.js deployment documentation for more details.